alfreimaz/mainwebsite/content/posts/articles/quantumLing.md

     example, as the other reading is jargon, or in-group slang the agent might not be aware of.
 The point, however, still holds.

-[^5]: To avoid confusion with the indexes of meanings, we embolden those
+[^5]: To avoid confusion with the indexes of meanings, we italicise those
     numbers.

 [^6]: We will see later that this method induces confusion, as some